Linaro/lava/doc/multinodeapi.rst

 is guaranteed to be available to all members of the group, but some of them might never retrieve it.

+The message-id will be persistent for the lifetime of the target group managing the entire multinode test job.
+Re-sending a different message with an existing message-id is not supported.

 Usage: ``lava-send <message-id> [key1=val1 [key2=val2] ...]``

 Examples will be provided below, together with ``lava-wait`` and